-You'd have to be extremely patient for these channels.
+You'd have to be extremely patient with these channels.
 And you also need to know how their algorithms work and optimize for them.
 For example, blog posts are optimized through SEO, and videos are optimized through Youtube's algorithm.

 People who are more technical or have a long-term view love search-intent channels because they're sustainable and technical.

 It is sustainable as once you create the content, it can be there forever.
-And if your content is not time specific and is useful all the time (people call it evergreen content), then the value of the content is extended infinitely.
+And if your content is not time-specific and is useful all the time (people call it evergreen content), then the value of the content is extended infinitely.